pranshhu/xt/docs/frontend.md

   - TailwindCSS for responsive, minimalist, and modern design.
   - Dark mode support for better user experience.
 - **Components**:
-  - Pre-built Material-UI components for consistency and speed.
+  - Pre-built Shadcn-UI components for consistency and speed.

 ## Real-Time Updates
 - **WebSockets**: